What Load Class Rating Does My Food Facility Floor Drain Need?

 Choose the right drainage system for your food facility

-So long as you consider the area of your facility in which your drainage system will be installed, you’ll be able to make the right decision based on the load class rating information discussed above.
+Consider the area of your facility in which your drainage system will be installed, you’ll be able to make the right decision based on the load class rating information discussed above.

 Questions?